T

 shopping

-A breathtaking bookstore housed in a former theatre, complete with original murals, balconies, and a stage now serving as a cafe.
-It's a beautiful place to browse books and soak in the atmosphere.
+A breathtaking bookstore housed in a former theater, featuring original architectural details like ornate balconies and a painted ceiling.
+It's a beautiful place to browse books and enjoy the ambiance.

 ~90 min